Messagepool/shopify-app-template-remix/README.md

 shopify app init --template=https://github.com/Messagepool/shopify-app-template-remix
 ```

+Create a `.env` file by copying from `.env.sample` and providing your custom values.

 ### Local Development

 This template uses docker for its local development environment.
 Build and run the docker container.